Sensory Processing Disorder (SPD): Signs, Symptoms and Help

-Did you know 1 in 6 children experience sensory symptoms that interference with everyday functioning?
-While all children can seem quirky or particular about their likes and dislikes, children with Sensory Processing Disorder (also called Sensory Integration Dysfunction) will be so severely affected by their sensory preferences that it interferes with their normal, everyday functioning.
+Did you know that 1 in 6 children experience sensory symptoms that interfere with everyday functioning?
+While all children can seem quirky or particular about their likes and dislikes, children with Sensory Processing Disorder will be so severely affected by their sensory preferences that it interferes with their normal, everyday functioning.

 How are sensory issues defined?